Our goal is to eliminate preventable blindness

 Tosha Zaback, M.P.H. – Ms. Zaback oversees the day-to-day operations of the Myanmar and Thailand collaborations and provides evaluation support to special projects.

 Shannon Sullivan, B.F.A. – Shannon coordinates fellowships, faculty visits, and other logistical support for collaborations in Myanmar and Thailand.

 Pete Prasarttongosoth – Mr. Prasarttongosoth is our Bangkok Branch Manager for SE Global.

 We would like to acknowledge the contributions of the following individuals to the success of our programs.

 International ophthalmology fellowships

-The International Ophthalmology Program fellowships bring foreign ophthalmologists to OHSU Casey Eye Institute in Portland, Oregon, where they receive specific medical and surgical training, allowing them to extend both basic and specialized eye care to their underserved populations upon their return.
+The International Ophthalmology fellowship program brings foreign ophthalmologists to the Casey Eye Institute in Portland, Oregon, where they receive specific medical and surgical training, allowing them to extend both basic and specialized eye care to their underserved populations upon their return.
 The curriculum is also designed to give fellows specific skills in epidemiology, public health, research or other aspects of ophthalmology that allow for their participation within their own national Vision 2020 campaigns to eliminate and prevent blindness in their home nations.
 Meet our featured fellows.